meteor-gazelle/meteor-gazelle/doc/specs/bookmarks.md

 **Primary Actor:** Any user.

-**Brief:** Allows the user to enable notifications for a bookmarked artist.
+**Brief:** Allows the user to manage the rankings of bookmarked torrent groups.

-**Trigger:** The user wishes to receive notifications about new uploads for a bookmarked artist.
+**Trigger:** The user wants to sort the bookmarked torrent groups based on personal ranking.

-**Preconditions:** The user has already bookmarked the artist.
+**Preconditions:** The user has already bookmarked at least one torrent group.

 **Basic Flow:**

- 1. The user navigates to the Bookmarks page for artists.
+ 1. The user navigates to the Bookmarks page for Torrents.
- 2. The user clicks "Notify of new uploads" in the target artists row.
+ 2. The user clicks "Manage Torrents".
+ 3. The user makes changes to bookmarked torrent group rankings and submits the changes.

 **Additional functional requirements:**
- - Upload notifications for that artist should be enabled for the user.
+ - The ranking changes should be written to the database.
- - The hyperlink function should be changed to that of disabling notifications.
+ - The user should be redirected to the bookmarked torrent groups page after the changes have saved.

-**Additional non-functional requirements:**
- - The "Notify of new uploads" hyperlink should now read "Do not notify of new uploads".

-#### 2.3 Disabling Notification for Bookmarked Artists
+#### 1.3 Remove Snatched Bookmarked Torrent Groups

 **Primary Actor:** Any user.

-**Brief:** Allows the user to disable notifications for a bookmarked artist.
+**Brief:** Allows the user to remove all torent groups that have already been snatched.

-**Trigger:** The user no longer wishes to receive notifications about new uploads for a bookmarked artist.
+**Trigger:** The user wishes to prune their torrent group bookmark list of snatched torrents.

-**Preconditions:** The user has already enabled upload notifications for the artist.
+**Preconditions:** The user should have at least one Torrent Group bookmarked.

 **Basic Flow:**

- 1. The user navigates to the Bookmarks page for artists.
+ 1. The user navigates to the Bookmarks page for torrent groups.
- 2. The user clicks "Do not notify of new uploads" in the target artists row.
+ 2. The user clicks "Remove Snatched"

 **Additional functional requirements:**
- - Upload notifications for that artist should be disabled for the user.
- - The hyperlink function should be changed to that of enabling notifications.
+ - The server should check each bookmark to see if the torrent has been snatched and remove bookmarks of torrent groups that have been.
+ - The server should splice the rankings accordingly if booksmarks are removed.

 **Additional non-functional requirements:**
- - The "Notify of new uploads" hyperlink should now read "Notify of new uploads".
+ - The displayed table should be updated to reflect the changes from the removal.

-#### 2.4 Viewing All Bookmarked Artists
+#### 1.4 Viewing All Bookmarked Torrent Groups

 **Primary Actor:** Any user.

-**Brief:** Allows the user to view artist bookmarks.
+**Brief:** Allows the user to view their torrent group bookmarks.

-**Trigger:** The user wants to view artist bookmarks.
+**Trigger:** The user wants to view torrent group bookmarks.

-**Preconditions:** The user has already bookmarked at least one artist.
+**Preconditions:** The user has already bookmarked at least one torrent group.

 **Basic Flow:**
  1. The user navigates to the Bookmarks page.
- 2. The user clicks on the Artists hyperlink.
+ 2. The user clicks on the Torrents hyperlink.

 **Additional non-functional requirements:**
- - The table displayed has the following columns: Artist Name, Number of Torrent Groups

-#### 2.4 Sorting All Bookmarked Artist Rows

-**Primary Actor:** Any user.

-**Brief:** Allows the user to sort the rows of a bookmark collection based on different fields.

-**Trigger:** The user wants to sort by Artist Name, or Number of Torrent Groups.

-**Preconditions:** The user has already bookmarked at least two artists.

-**Basic Flow:**
- 1. The user navigates to the Bookmarks page for artists.
- 2. The user clicks on the column title.

-**Additional functional requirements:**
- - If a column is not currently being used for sorting all other column sorts are removed and it is the table is sorted in descending order by that column.
- - If the column is currently used for descending order, the order is now set to ascending order for that column.
- - If the column is currently used for ascending order, the order is now set to descending order for that column.

-**Additional non-functional requirements:**
- - The table order should be sorted based on the user selection and logic above.
+ - There is a cover art section.

 ### 2. Artist Bookmarking